 “The Symphony of Life” by Stuart Mitchell (courtesy of Stuart Mitchell Music):

-The latest quest to find a vaccine against the corona-virus made me think about so many scientific discoveries that have allowed humanity to develop in leaps and bounds.
+The recently achieved quest to find a vaccine against the coronavirus has made me think about so many scientific discoveries that have allowed humanity to develop in leaps and bounds.
 I won’t write in chronological order because there are thousands, but I will start with the discoveries relevant to us now.

 Re the chains above, I suspect it was hard to come by volunteers!

 The Jenner vaccination method was introduced into France by the Duc de la Rochefoucauld-Liancourt.
 Meanwhile, the notion of attenuated germs made progress.
 It was obvious that one could not inject the actual germs of a disease against which one wanted to immunise, for fear of triggering the disease itself.
 It was recognised that inoculation with an attenuated germ could help the organism to recognise a germ and defend itself against it.
 This is why this principle of attenuation was implemented by Pasteur in his preparation of a vaccine against rabies.
 In 1885, Pasteur was presented with a 9-year-old child, Joseph Meister, who had been bitten by a rabid dog.
 Although not a doctor, Pasteur responded to the challenge: he used the vaccine on the child with successful results.
 Modern vaccination had been born.

 The influence of Pasteur (courtesy of National Geographic):

 The only important modification made subsequently was the introduction of vaccines obtained through genetic engineering.
 These were brought into use in 1983, the first one commercially produced being the vaccine against hepatitis B in 1986.